FieldClimate manual & Recent releases

 3. You will be asked to connect to a John Deere account.
 Click the “ALLOW” button and also check the “Don’t ask me again for this client” box

 4. In FieldClimate choose the John Deere Organization you want to connect with.
-You will then be presented with a list of station/devices.
+You will then be presented with a list of stations/devices.
 Click YES to which ones you want to connect to the John Deere Operation Center.
-All stations/devices will be listed, but only the ones that you have Key 1 access for will be connected.
+All stations/devices will be listed, but only the ones to that you have Key 1 access to will be connected.
 In other words, key 2 stations cannot be connected to My John Deere.

 6. If you want to add stations or devices later, you can by clicking YES to connect to my John Deere.
 Again, to add a station/device you need to have Key 1 access.